project-akri/akri/docs/extensibility.md

 1. Deploy, start, and expose our mock HTTP devices and discovery service

 ## Mock HTTP devices and Discovery service
-To simulate a set of discoverable HTTP devices and a discovery service, create a simple http server (`samples/apps/http-apps/cmd/device/main.go`).
+To simulate a set of discoverable HTTP devices and a discovery service, create a simple HTTP server (`samples/apps/http-apps/cmd/device/main.go`).
 The application will accept a list of `path` arguments, which will define endpoints that the service will respond to.
 These endpoints represent devices in our HTTP protocol.
 The application will also accept a set of `device` arguments, which will define the set of discovered devices.

 ```go
 package main